Operation Sea Lion: Type C

 The Type C barge was specifically converted to carry the Panzer II amphibious tank (Schwimmpanzer).
 Because of the extra width of the floats attached to this tank, cutting a broad exit ramp into the bow of the barge was not considered advisable as it would have compromised the vessel's seaworthiness to an unacceptable degree.
 Instead, a large hatch was cut into the stern, thereby allowing the tanks to drive directly into deep water before turning under their own motive power and heading towards shore.
-The Type C barge could accommodate up to four Schwimmpanzern in its hold.
+The Type C barge could accommodate up to four Schwimmpanzer in its hold.
 Approximately 14 of these craft were available by the end of September.